Having a cosigner is a big deal to student loan lenders. Instead of having one person legally required to pay back the

 The Easy Removal: Find a New Lender

-At present, there are at least 20 different national lenders offering student loan refinancing services.
-Due to the intense competition, rates can be as low as 2%, and borrowers in repayment have solid chances of being approved without a cosigner.
+At present, at least 20 national lenders offer student loan refinancing services.
+Due to the intense competition, rates start around 4%, and borrowers in repayment have solid chances of being approved without a cosigner.

 Refinance applications are typically easier than in-school student loan applications.
 Most college students have no job, no degree, and a limited credit history.
 As graduates, many are employed with a decent credit history.
 (Those without jobs or a solid credit score will have a hard time going with this strategy.)

 Things can get a little hairy if the best available refinance rate is the same or slightly worse than the existing loan.
-The primary borrower may opt to accept a slightly worse rate to help the cosigner out.
+The primary borrower may accept a slightly worse rate to help the cosigner out.

 The key to this process is understanding that the old loan and old loan terms are eliminated and replaced with a new loan.
-The advantage is that it can free a cosigner, but if the interest rates are terrible or there are other issues with the loan terms, it can be a mistake.
+The advantage is that it can free a cosigner, but it can be a mistake if the interest rates are terrible or there are other issues with the loan terms.

 Some lenders to consider: